-These changes increase the likelihood that seniors in need of nursing home care will face the loss of their assets and become impoverished before obtaining state assistance through Medicaid.
-Why such changes at this time?
-The purpose of the new law is to trim the budget and cut federal spending.
+In 2006, Congress passed the most sweeping revision to the Medicaid laws in history as a part of the “Deficit Reduction Act”.
+This law increased the likelihood that seniors in need of nursing home care would face the loss of their assets and become impoverished before obtaining state assistance through Medicaid.
+Why were such changes made?
+The purpose of the new law was to trim the budget and cut federal spending.
 Medicaid changes were only a small part of this effort.
 Other sections of the law included substantial changes to programs including child support, student loans, farm help and welfare.
-The federal government hopes these changes will help it save forty billion ($40,000,000,000) dollars over the next five years.
+The federal government hoped these changes will help it save forty billion ($40,000,000,000) dollars over the next five years.

 Republicans supported the budget cuts for the most part.
 They claimed that this was a necessary step toward fiscal responsibility.
 There was some concern on their part that entitlement programs – such as Medicare and Medicaid – would consume too much of the budget in the coming years when eighty million baby boomers will enter retirement.
 However, Democrats claimed that at the same time that programs for the less well-to-do are being cut, the president is calling for tax cuts to wealthy Americans.

-1) Home – The new law limits the amount of equity a nursing home patient can keep in their home.
+1) Home – The Deficit Reduction law limits the amount of equity a nursing home patient can keep in their home.
 Those over the limit will not qualify for Medicaid.
 The limit is set in the federal law at five hundred thousand ($500,000) dollars but states have the right to modify this amount.

 2) Annuities – For an annuity to be exempt under the Deficit Reduction law the state must be named as an irrevocable beneficiary.
 There are certain exceptions.
 However, people who bought annuities to protect their assets are now subject to the state Medicaid recovery effort.